Elva/fswch/README.md

 * * *
 This library is no longer maintained.
+Use it at your own risk.
 * * *

 # fswch